LimeChain/forta-bots/forta-agents-linked/README.md

 ## Description

-Detects if a FORTA Agent has been assigned
+Detects if a FORTA Agent has been assigned in a predefined time threshold

 ## Supported Chains